-- 5 for longer-term monitoring of hailfall.
+1975; Brown et al., 2014).
+In contrast, time-integrated instruments often are cheaper to fabricate, maintain, and deploy, making them attractive options for longer-term monitoring of hailfall.
 The most commonly used time-integrated instrument for measuring HSDs is a hail pad, consisting of a foil covered styrofoam pad that preserves dents of hail impact (Long et al., 1979).
 This sensor is cost effective and has seen extensive use by previous and ongoing campaigns in the US and Europe over the last 50 years (Cheng and English, 1983; Fraile et al., 1992; Cifelli et al., 2005; Kalina et al., 2014).
-Both hail pads and hail disdrometers provide reasonable estimates of hail size, but are subject to significant limitations even with careful calibration (e.g., Palencia et al., 2014). - 10 2011).
-Further, both time-recording and time-integrated instruments for measuring the HSD utilize a small sample area on the order of 0.1 to $0.3 \text{ m}^2$ .
+Both hail pads and hail disdrometers provide reasonable estimates of hail size, but are subject to significant limitations even with careful calibration (e.g., Palencia et al., 2011).
+Further, both time-recording and time-integrated instruments for measuring the HSD utilize a small sample area on the order of 0.1 to 0.3 m2.
 Towery et al. (1976) suggests this small sample area is likely to underrepresent the HSD, particularly for larger hail, and recommends deployment of multiple sensors to minimize this effect.

-The concentration of large hail, and particularly giant hail (> 100 mm) can be very sparse (Witt et al., 2018), severely limiting the effectiveness of these small ground sensors even with multiple units.
-To overcome these sampling limitations, we describe

-- 15 a new time-integrated technique for measuring the HSD by combining aerial imagery captured from a small unmanned aircraft with deep learning and computer vision feature extraction.
-Methods involving deep learning have seen increased utilization in the atmospheric sciences community, including for the application of severe weather (e.g., McGovern et al., 2017; Gagne et al., 2019); however, there has been limited usage of such methods in targeted field observation datasets and in situ data.
-Over the last two decades, convolutional neural network's (CNN) have become a rapidly developing deep learning research tool - 20 that excels at image feature recognition (e.g., Razavian et al., 2014; Krizhevsky et al., 2012).
-This is achieved by developing complex feature recognition filters independent of prior knowledge, inspired by processes within the animal visual cortex (Hubel and Wiesel, 1968).

-The new technique described here, named "HailPixel," enables the capture of very large areas (> 1500 m, equivalent area to several thousand hail pads) immediately following a hailstorm.
-This paper describes the methods of imagery capture and semi-automated extraction of the HSD using a combination of CNN and computer vision techniques.
+The concentration of large hail, and particularly giant hail (> 100 mm) can be very sparse (Witt et al., 2018), severely limiting the effectiveness of these small ground sensors even with multiple units (Browning, 1977).
+To overcome these sampling limitations, we describe a new time-integrated technique for measuring the HSD by combining aerial imagery captured from a small unmanned aircraft with deep learning and computer vision feature extraction.
+Methods involving Machine Learning and Artificial Intelligence have seen increased utilization in the atmospheric sciences community, including for the application of severe weather (e.g., McGovern et al., 2017; Gagne et al., 2019); however, there has been limited usage of such methods in targeted field observation datasets and in situ data.
+The new technique described here, named "HailPixel," enables the capture of very large areas (> 1500 m2, equivalent area to several thousand hail pads) immediately following a hailstorm.
+This paper describes the methods of imagery capture and semi-automated extraction of the HSD using a combination of deep learning and computer vision techniques.
 Results from a HailPixel survey of a hailstorm on 26 November 2018 in San Rafael (Argentina) are discussed in the context of existing studies and potential improvements for future surveys.